SpeedRunnner33/Dharma/README.md

 Brave is needed to work. it blocks Edge & Firefox because there are ways to bypass the filter through them.

-1.Browser - it blocks brave (it should be your only browser) during night, from 22:00 -> 06:00 every day , because most temptations arise at night. when you want to sleep early.
+.Browser - it blocks brave (it should be your only browser) during night, from 22:00 -> 06:00 every day , because most temptations arise at night. when you want to sleep early.
 But you can play games, watch offline content, read downloaded books.. or even access certain websites though [this app](https://github.com/nativefier/nativefier) .

 To install it, click 'code' -> 'Download ZIP', unzip it, go to the folder and hold SHIFT & press right click on the background -> '```Open PowerShell here```' and run the mentioned command ->``` npm install -g nativefier```